agrc/gis.utah.gov/data/cadastre/turn-gps/index.md

 - Physical location/address
 - Mailing  address

-With an activated subscription, set your GPS unit's VRS connection address to `168.179.231.9` and enter your new device-specific username and password.
+With an activated subscription, set your GPS unit's VRS connection address to `168.179.231.9` and Port 2101 Enter your new device-specific username and password.
 {: .pop }

 #### Renewing An Account